JacobBaillie/Data-Science-Guide/statistics_probability.md

 *"Sitting on a ridge — the penalty prevents any one variable from dominating the valley."*

 ### Logistic Regression
+Type of classification algorithm.
 Predicts binary outcomes (0 or 1) based on a single variable threshold.
 Validate by checking for stable error and realistic results.

 ### Difference-in-Differences
 Quantify the actual effect of a change by comparing at least two samples before and after the change (e.g. beta testers vs regular users before and after the change).